 Find a GP you are comfortable with.
 That you feel they will offer you that continuity of care.
 Go and see a different GP if you didn't get on with the first one.
 I've seen a handful and I now have one GP that I will see and she will ask to see me every couple of weeks.
 She has offered me far more support than any other GP I've seen thus far.

 This probably shouldn't be the last point but maybe it is because I want this one to stick with everyone.

 Be completely honest.

 Trust me this is the best thing you can do.
 I played everything down for years.
-There was certain things I couldn't bare to say to the GP but because of this I wasn't getting anywhere.
+There were certain things I couldn't bear to say to the GP but because of this, I wasn't getting anywhere.
 In my head they were looking at me thinking, he's dressed well, his hairs done, he's sat up straight and maintaining eye contact, he's not in tears saying he wants to kill himself.
-Little do they know thats all a facade.
+Little do they know that's all a facade.